 What Are Fixed Rate Mortgages and How Do They Work?

-But if you’re preparing to take the homeownership plunge, how do you know which kind of loan is right for you and what the most important features are?
+But if you’re preparing to take the homeownership plunge, how do you know which kind of loan is right for you and what are the pros and cons of fixed-rate mortgages?
+Let us be your guide.

 What Is a Fixed-Rate Mortgage?